AML-BSA Compliance for Mortgage Lenders

 Common questions about AML-BSA compliance requirements, costs, and timelines for mortgage lenders & non-bank lenders.

 Yes.
-Non-bank residential mortgage lenders and originators are required under 31 CFR Part 1029 to maintain a written AML-BSA compliance program.
-This includes annual AML-BSA employee training, a BSA risk assessment, AML policies and procedures, and SAR filing procedures.
+Non-bank residential mortgage lenders and originators are required under 31 CFR Part 1029 to maintain a written AML compliance program.
+This is a federal requirement enforced by FinCEN and state mortgage regulators, not optional guidance.
+The program must include annual employee training, a BSA risk assessment, AML policies and procedures, and SAR filing procedures.

 What does AML-BSA training for mortgage lenders cover?